stiglers-eponym/BeamerPresenter/INSTALL.md

 ## Requirements
-Building is currently tested in Arch Linux, Xubuntu 20.04, Kubuntu 22.04, Xubuntu 23.10, Fedora 38, and MinGW-w64 in MSYS2 (Windows).
+Building is currently tested in Arch Linux, Xubuntu 20.04, Kubuntu 24.04 and 22.04, Fedora 38, and MinGW-w64 in MSYS2 (Windows).

 In order to compile BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia and SVG modules installed.
 For translations you also need the linguist tools.